japila-books/spark-sql-internals/docs/logical-operators/AnalyzeColumnCommand.md

 +--------------+----------+
 ----

-`AnalyzeColumnCommand` can <<computeColumnStats, generate column histograms>> when link:spark-sql-properties.adoc#spark.sql.statistics.histogram.enabled[spark.sql.statistics.histogram.enabled] configuration property is turned on (which is disabled by default). `AnalyzeColumnCommand` supports column histograms for the following link:spark-sql-DataType.adoc[data types]:
+`AnalyzeColumnCommand` can <<computeColumnStats, generate column histograms>> when spark-sql-properties.md#spark.sql.statistics.histogram.enabled[spark.sql.statistics.histogram.enabled] configuration property is turned on (which is disabled by default). `AnalyzeColumnCommand` supports column histograms for the following spark-sql-DataType.md[data types]:

 * `IntegralType`
 * `DecimalType`